Using Reports

 To create a new report file for a report set, click the Add a new report file

-This action opens the Add a new report file dialog, where you can:
+This action opens the Report set > Report file page, where you can:

 -